Virtual Education

 Level: Intermediate

-Students Must Provide: Size 10 or 20 6-cord thread such as Lizbeth or DMC, and crochet hook
+Students Must Provide: 6-cord thread such as Lizbeth or DMC in size 20 or 40, crochet hook

 Second Camera: Not required